Hanergy

 Hanergy Holding Group Ltd. (Hanergy) is a Chinese multinational company headquartered in Beijing.
 The company is focusing on thin-film solar value chain, including manufacturing and solar parks development.
 It also owns the Jinanqiao Hydroelectric Power Station and two wind farms.
 Hanergy is founded and controlled by Li Hejun.
-After entering the thin film solar industry, Hanergy and its subsidiaries were featured in the list of 50 Smartest Companies by MIT Technology Review from 2012 to 2014.

 History

 Hanergy was founded in September 1989 by Li Hejun, under the name Yuancheng Pulisen Investment Co., Ltd. It changed its name to Hetaihe Economic and Trade Development Co., Ltd. and then Huarui Group, before settling on Hanergy Holding Group in August 2008.

 After its founding in 1989, Hanergy was involved in an electronic components business.
 In 2000, it started the development of the Guangdong Mujing Hydroelectric Power Station, which has an installed capacity of 30 MW and an average annual power production of 107.66 GWh.
 The company also obtained concessions to build nine more hydroelectric power stations in Yunnan province, but was able to keep control only over the Jinanqiao Hydroelectric Power Station.
 In 2003, Hanergy marked its entry into wind power with the construction of the Ningxia Helanshan Wind Farm.
 This was followed by the development of the Jiangsu Rudong Wind Farm in 2006.